On Generalized Trigonometric Functions

 4.

-Using the relations between g-trigonometric functions and usual trigonometric functions and using the Graph-4.4.2 grapher program, we give graphs of g-trigonometric functions for and
+Using the relations between g-trigonometric functions and usual trigonometric functions and using the Graph-4.4.2 grapher program, we give graphs of g-trigonometric functions for and We neglect the graphs of and since they are exactly the graphs of and respectively.

 3. Identities and Some Common Properties